TheSamDickey/FFMPEG-Youtube-dl-BatchMenu/README.md

 # FFMPEG-Youtube-dl-Batch Menu
 Ugh, what's that command again?!
 It's painful to look up ffmpeg and youtube-dl commands, so this tool does all the common stuff for you!
+(This is a personal project, and not everything works.
+This is just something I dabble with when I'm bored.)

 # List of features: